 2. Send Relevant Push Notifications

-According to Airship, the retention rate increases by 190% if app users receive one or more push notifications within the first 90 days.
+According to BusinessofApps, sending targeted push notifications enables a retention rate of 39%.
 It doesn’t mean, of course, that you need to bombard them with tons of notifications on unrelated topics as it can lead to the opposite — uninstall rates boost.
 The goal should be to remind users about the value that’s relevant to them.

 Think of it this way.
 It’s nice to enter a local coffee shop when a barista welcomes you by name and knows your favorite drink.
 Similarly, personalization makes mobile app users feel appreciated and improves conversion rates.
 Use push notifications to shape the customer journey, provide them with meaningful information and benefits based on profile data and user behavior.